Salesforce Negotiations · Independent Advisory

 +

-Reps will wax poetic about seamless integration synergies — Sales Cloud feeding Marketing Cloud, Slack integrating with CRM, Tableau analyzing Salesforce data.
-"Everything works better on one platform."
+Reps will wax poetic about seamless integration synergies: Sales Cloud feeding Marketing Cloud, Slack integrating with CRM, Tableau analysing Salesforce data.

 Counter: Quantify the benefit for your specific use case.
-Will using Slack vs. Teams increase productivity enough to justify the cost?
-Ask for case studies in your industry that show measurable gains.
-Remember that integration can be achieved via APIs with many tools — you might get 80% of the benefit at a fraction of the cost.
-Let Salesforce know you're also considering best-of-breed alternatives.
+Remember that integration can be achieved via APIs with many tools.
+You might get 80% of the benefit at a fraction of the cost.
+Let Salesforce know you are also considering best-of-breed alternatives.
+See API & Storage Management.

 🎯 Pressure to "Go Big" (Enterprise-Wide)